chenxingqiang/YiRage/docs/source/tutorials/index.rst

 Tutorials
 =========

-Below is a set of tutorials for superoptimizing DNNs with Mirage.
+Below is a set of tutorials for superoptimizing DNNs with YiRage.

 .. toctree::
    rms-norm-linear